 Just like people enjoy having a good companion who enriches their lives plants feel similarly.
 Plants enjoy compatible neighbors next to whom a healthy existence can be easily achieved.
-When this phenomenon occurs naturally in the wild it’s simply the result of certain species being in the right place at the right time; when gardeners integrate it into their agricultural setting its called companion planting and it is a great tool for any gardener, especially when gardening with your children.
+When this phenomenon occurs naturally in the wild it’s simply the result of certain species being in the right place at the right time.
+When gardeners integrate it into their agricultural setting its called companion planting for pest control.
+It is a great tool for the common vegetable garden, especially when gardening with your children.
 I will also share a companion planting vegetables chart to help you decide what to plant next to certain vegetables to repel bugs.

 What Is Companion Planting?